-All members of the household aged 16 or over are interviewed.
-In addition children aged 11 – 15 complete a self-completion questionnaire – the Youth Questionnaire introduced in 1994.
-The questionnaire for each adult individual lasts approximately 45 minutes and there is an additional short household level questionnaire asked of one person only.
+All members of the household aged 16 or over were interviewed.
+In addition children aged 11 – 15 completed a self-completion questionnaire – the Youth Questionnaire introduced in 1994.
+The questionnaire for each adult individual lasted approximately 45 minutes and there was an additional short household level questionnaire asked of one person only.

 The core questionnaire covers a broad range of social science and policy interests including:

 - household composition

 - education and training

 - health and the usage of health services

 - socio-economic values